Skip Nav Destination

 Published: 20 November 2013

-... are part of localized mRNPs in all neuronal dendrites and in some axons, most notably of the spinal cord motor neurons [ 18 ].
-ALS amyotrophic lateral sclerosis AS alternative splicing CNS central nervous system FUS fused in sarcoma hnRNP heterogeneous nuclear...
+... of the lower motor neurons [ 10 ].
+ALS amyotrophic lateral sclerosis AS alternative splicing CNS central nervous system FUS fused in sarcoma hnRNP heterogeneous nuclear ribonucleoprotein LSm like-Sm MND motor neuron disease(s) mRNP messenger...

 Articles